Looking for vegetarian Thanksgiving recipes? Here are 10 of our favorite meatless main dishes for the Thanksgiving holiday: all vibrant and delicious.

 This season we cooked up a vegetable bake from The Pollan Family Table cookbook, recommended to us by sister Tracy Pollan.
 She was absolutely right: it’s a stunner.
 Shallots, garlic, white wine, and sherry are used in the sauce to bring out a savory, almost meaty flavor from the vegetables and tofu.
 Topped with bubbly cheese, it’s a beautiful showstopper.

-This is one of my favorite Thanksgiving recipes, since sweet potatoes are one of my top veggies.
+This is one of my favorite vegetarian Thanksgiving recipes, since sweet potatoes are one of my top veggies.
 Instead of topping them with marshmallows and brown sugar like the Thanksgiving tradition, these are made up as a main dish.
 They’re baked, then the filling is removed and mixed with goat cheese.
 It’s topped with French lentils, goat cheese crumbles, and celery leaves for an aromatic twist.
 While this meatless main dish could work for any meal, it’s especially lovely on the Thanksgiving table.

 We’ve remade the famous spinach & artichoke party dip into a main dish, using red rice as a filling and wholesome grain.
 You can use any type of rice for this one, combining it with spinach, canned artichokes and provalone cheese.
-While we created it as a cozy meatless main dish, it’s also one of our favorite new ideas for Thanksgiving recipes.
+While we created it as a cozy meatless main dish, it’s also one of our favorite new ideas for vegetarian Thanksgiving main dish recipes.